-As you might have guess, a documentary about Antoine Griezmann.
+As you might have guesses, a documentary about Antoine Griezmann.

 All or Nothing: Manchester City (Amazon Prime)

-A fascinating docu-series that takes a behind the scenes look at Manchester City during the 2017/18 season, in which the went on to win the Premier League with a record points tally.
+One of the highest profile football documentaries, this fascinating docu-series takes a behind the scenes look at Manchester City during the 2017/18 season, when they went on to win the Premier League with a record points tally.

-Particurly insightful if you are interested in the coaching methods of Pep Guardiola, the football documentary has plenty of footage of his team talks and tactical briefings.
-If you’re interested in the man who has done more than most to revolutionise football over the past decade, the Amazon Prime series demands your time.
+It offers particular insight into the coaching methods of Pep Guardiola, the man who has done more than most to revolutionese football over the past decade, the football documentary has plenty of footage of his team talks and tactical briefings.
+This Amazon Prime series demands your time.